SymphonyGen: 3D Hierarchical Orchestral Generation with Controllable Harmony Skeleton: Related Work

 SymphonyNet~\cite{SymphonyNet} pioneered the task of symphonic generation and introduced a large-scale symphony dataset.
-More recently, NotaGen~\cite{NotaGen} leveraged CLaMP-DPO to generate high-fidelity classical scores.
-While successful, these models operate as single-stage generators that limit human collaboration.
+Recently, NotaGen~\cite{NotaGen} proposed CLaMP-DPO, a symbolic-modality preference reward, to generate sheet music in a given classical style.
+While successful, they operate as single-stage generators without an intermediate, human-editable sketch stage.